 In light of escalating COVID-19 cases and the growing need to enhance infection control to relieve overburdened hospitals, unprecedented actions are being taken to mitigate the risks of COVID-19 transmission in our communities.
-In recognition of the need to balance concerns about transmission risk with the benefits of group activities with regard to the recovery process, beginning April 20, 2020 and until further notice, group activities (including but not limited to group counseling and patient education sessions) are limited to no more than five (5) participants, including staff and patients, if conducted in accordance with social/physical distancing requirements.
+In recognition of the need to balance concerns about transmission risk with the benefits of group activities, beginning May 15, 2020 for treatment and prevention and until further notice, group activities (including but not limited to group counseling and patient education sessions) are limited to no more than ten (10) participants, including staff and patients/participants, if conducted in accordance with social/physical distancing requirements.
 Importantly, group activities via telehealth or telephone are still encouraged.